-Film crews are back in town.
+Film crews have been back in town.

-The upcoming thriller series, which stars both Noel Clarke and Catherine Tyldesley, ‘follows a tense police surveillance investigation into a tight knit Manchester community and explores whether it is ever possible to observe the lives of others with true objectivity and zero effect’.
+The thriller series, which stars both Noel Clarke and Catherine Tyldesley, ‘follows a tense police surveillance investigation into a tight knit Manchester community and explores whether it is ever possible to observe the lives of others with true objectivity and zero effect’.
 The five-part drama is the brainchild of Fleabag director Harry Bradbeer and award-winning writer Ed Whitmore, and is the first ITV drama to begin filming following the UK lockdown.

 [Featured image: ITV]